Rishiofficial432-432/lexus/explain.md

 ### Feature 3: The Intelligent Command Layer (AI Assistant)

-This feature establishes the "intelligent" and "unified" aspects of Lexus from day one.
+This feature establishes the "intelligent" and "unified" aspects of LEXUS from day one.
 The MVP includes the chat interface on the right side of the screen.
 Its core purpose is to act as a "do-engine."
 A user can type a command like *"add a task to buy milk"* or *"create a new note about my project ideas."* The AI understands the intent and directly performs the action—adding the task to the Task widget or creating a new, empty note—without the user needing to navigate to the respective modules.
-This showcases the seamless, command-driven workflow that is central to the Lexus experience.
+This showcases the seamless, command-driven workflow that is central to the LEXUS experience.

 ### Feature 4: The Power Switch (Settings)